Iluka - Burns Beach

 Iluka - Burns Beach's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Iluka-Burns Beach.
+Health outcomes data shows excellent results across Iluka - Burns Beach.
 The prevalence of common health conditions is very low across all age groups.
-Private health cover rate is exceptionally high at approximately 67% of the total population (7,427 people), compared to 59.3% in Greater Perth and a national average of 55.3%.
+Private health cover is exceptionally high at approximately 67% of the total population (7,441 people), compared to 59.3% in Greater Perth and the national average of 55.3%.

 The most prevalent medical conditions are arthritis and asthma, affecting 5.9% and 5.8% of residents respectively.
-77.7% of residents declare no medical ailments, higher than the 71.5% across Greater Perth.
-15.7% of residents are aged 65 and over (1,744 people), lower than the 20.1% in Greater Perth.
+A total of 77.7% of residents report being completely clear of medical ailments, compared to 71.5% in Greater Perth.
+There are 15.7% of residents aged 65 and over (1,748 people), which is lower than the 20.1% in Greater Perth.
 Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health